Have you ever had a problem controlling your anxiety? Do you sometimes feel overwhelmed by it and don’t quite know how to deal with it?

-There’s no quick and easy cure that can relieve you of your anxiety over night, but that doesn’t mean you’re completely helpless.
+There’s no quick and easy cure that can relieve you of your anxiety overnight, but that doesn’t mean you’re completely helpless.
 Fortunately, there are plenty of positive habits and practices that you can incorporate into your everyday routine to deal with your distress and improve the overall quality of your life.

 With that said, here are 7 things you can do to help with your anxiety:

 Having a well-balanced diet can do a lot to help you cope with your anxiety.
-Studies show that low blood sugar levels, dehydration, and overconsumption of processed foods (which contain harmful chemicals like artificial flavoring, preservatives, and so on) can exacerbate certain symptoms of anxiety.
+Studies show that low blood sugar levels, dehydration, and overconsumption of processed foods (which contain harmful chemicals like artificial flavouring, preservatives, and so on) can exacerbate certain symptoms of anxiety.
 So instead of munching on junk food and soda, try eating more energy-boosting snacks like peanuts, bananas, cereal, hummus, and trail mix.
-Food like asparagus, avocado, almonds, yogurt, and kale have also been found to be natural remedies for anxiety.
+Food like asparagus, avocado, almonds, yoghurt, and kale have also been found to be natural remedies for anxiety.

 2. Exercise regularly

-Exercise is essential in taking care of not only your physical health, but your mental health as well.
+Exercise is essential in taking care of not only your physical health but your mental health as well.
 Most experts recommend exercising at least 3-5 times a week for 30 minutes.
 It will lower your stress, improve your strength, enhance your stamina, release the tension from your muscles, promote better blood circulation, and release a lot of feel-good hormones in your brain that will boost your sense of well-being.
-So next time you feel overwhelmed with anxiety, do yourself a favor and hit the gym to burn off all that nervous energy you keep inside.
+So next time you feel overwhelmed with anxiety, do yourself a favour and hit the gym to burn off all that nervous energy you keep inside.